KULeuvenNeuromechanics/PredSim/README.md

 - **S.misc.threshold_dM_fit**: Threshold RMSE on muscle-tendon momnt arm to accept the polynomial fit.
 Default is *0.003* m [double]
 - **S.misc.poly_order.lower**: minimal order of polynomial function.
 Default is *3* [double]
 - **S.misc.poly_order.upper**: maximal order of polynomial function.
 Default is *9* [double]
 - **S.misc.msk_geom_bounds**: Cell array where 1st entry is dof name(s) , 2nd entry is its lower bounds, and 3rd entry is its upper bounds.
 Insert nan to lower bounds to only overwrite upper bounds.
 For another bound, add 3 more entries.
 For example, {{'knee_angle_r','knee_angle_l'},-120,10,'pelvis_tilt',nan,30} implements limit of -120 and 10 on knee angles, and default lower bund with 30 upper bound for pelvis_tilt.
-Defaults values are defined in the function get_default_bounds_dummy_motion.m
+Defaults values are defined in the function get_default_bounds_dummy_motion.m file (https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/PreProcessing/get_default_bounds_dummy_motion.m).
 - **S.misc.visualize_bounds**: specify if bounds and initial guess are visualized (0 or 1).
 Default is *0.003* m [double]
 - **S.misc.dampingCoefficient**: damping coefficient of muscles.
 Default is *0.01* [double].
 Used as damping value that is multiplied by the normalized muscle velocity, in the muscle velocity dependent term in calculation of normalized contractile element force of the muscle.
 - **S.misc.constant_pennation_angle**: specify if pennation angle of the muscles is supposed to stay constant (0 or 1).
 Default is *0* [double]